The dynamics of digits: Calculating pi with Galperin's billiards: Integer Bases

 In the next sections we consider the cases of integer and non-integer bases.

-\section{Integer bases}
+\section{Integer Bases}

-Equation~(\ref{Eq:pi:acrctg}) has a profound mathematical meaning, as the number of collisions $\Pi(b,N)$ provides the first $N$ digits of the fractional part (i.e. digits beyond the radix point) of the number $\pi$ in base $b$.
+Equation~(\ref{Eq:pi:acrctg}) has a profound mathematical meaning, as the number of collisions $\Pi(b,N)$ provides the first $N$ digits of the fractional part (i.e., digits beyond the radix point) of the number $\pi$ in base $b$.
 It might be immediately realized that as the number of collisions is obviously an integer number, its integer base representation can be chosen to be finite.

-In Sections~\ref{Sec:integer bases}-\ref{Sec:Non-integer bases} we use number of collisions $\Pi(b, N)$, as given by Eq.~(\ref{Eq:pi:acrctg}), to approximate the digits of $\pi$ for different integer bases $b$, then $(\Pi/b^N)_b$ yields the base-$b$ representation of $\pi$ with $N$ digit beyond the radix point.
+In Sections~\ref{Sec:integer Bases} and \ref{Sec:Non-integer Bases} we use number of collisions $\Pi(b, N)$, as given by Equation~(\ref{Eq:pi:acrctg}), to approximate the digits of $\pi$ for different integer bases $b$, then $(\Pi/b^N)_b$ yields the base-$b$ representation of $\pi$ with $N$ digit beyond the radix point.

-\subsection{Representing a number in integer bases}
+\subsection{Representing a Number in Integer Bases}

 Let $b>1$ be an integer number.
-Any positive number $x$ has the integer expansion in base $b$, i.e. can be represented in powers of $b$ as
+Any positive number $x$ has the integer expansion in base $b$, i.e., can be represented in powers of $b$ as

 where $n=\integer [\log_b x]$ and $a_i=\{0,1, \ldots, b-1\}$ are the digits in the corresponding numeral system and we use form $x_b$ to denote the representation of number $x$ in base $b$.
 For bases with $b>10$, the symbols $A, B, \ldots$ are commonly used to denote $10, 11, \ldots$.
 In order to obtain the digits $a_i$, one can use the following iterative process: $a_i=\integer [ r_i/b^i ]$, $i\leq n$ with $r_n=x$ and $r_{j-1}=r_j-a_j\cdot b^j$, $j\leq n-1$.
 Multiplying the base-$b$ representation~(\ref{Eq:integer}) by $b^i$ shifts the radix point by $i$ digits.
 Thus, approximation~(\ref{Eq:hurbilketa}) gives the integer part and first $N$ digits of the fractional part of $\pi$ in base $b$.